mfractor/mfractor.github.io/docs/xamarin-forms/colors/adornments.md

 ## Introduction

-One of the challenges of working with colors in Xamarin.Forms
+One of the challenges of working with colors in Xamarin.Forms is understanding what color will be shown when hex strings, named colors or static resources are used in XAML.

+To make colors easier to understand, MFractor includes several color adornments to visually show what a color will be next to its usage.

 !!! warning "Color Adornments Performance Impacts"
     By default, color adornments **are not** enabled for the XAML editor.
 Due to rendering constraints, color adornments can have an adverse impact on IntelliSense performance.